Managing Risk: The Dividend Payoff

 by John Buckingham and Mark Mowrey

-John Buckingham will speak at the 2015 AAII Investor Conference this fall; go to www.aaii.com/conference for more details.
+John Buckingham recently spoke at the 2015 AAII Investor Conference.
+For information on how to subscribe to recordings of the presentations, go to www.aaii.com/conferenceaudio for more details.

 Scandalous accounting methods, massive corporate failures and increased global economic and political instability over the past four years have produced one of the most volatile and generally bearish market environments many investors have ever experienced.
 The resulting greater risk built into the average investment has left many investors seeking methods to shore up returns while minimizing risk.